captainkidd5/DevExchangeBot/README.md

 dotnet nuget add source https://nuget.emzi0767.com/api/v3/index.json dotnet restore
 ```
-Don't forget to add the bot to a server to see it in action!
+Don't forget to enable all intents and add the bot to a server to see it in action!

 ## Roadmap
 Of course, everyone is free to add features to their own liking by taking a fork,